-Most UV light sanitizing boxes as small as this doesn’t have any phone charging feature.
+Most UV light sanitizing boxes are as small as this doesn’t have any phone charging feature.

 The box is good for items up to 6.6”, which will fit even plus-size phones (looking at you, Samsung Note 20 Ultra).
 But if you need something twice as that, this UV sterilizer box from Babyfeel works well, too.

 The truth is, I almost didn’t include anything related to drinkware in this article.
 However, these products from the Corkcicle Store caught my eye because of their well-designed drinkware, like this walnut wood coffee mug.